simplicitesoftware/javascript-api/USAGE.md

 });
 ```

+Check the [GitHub repository](https://github.com/simplicitesoftware/nodejs-api) `test/test*.js`
-Check `test*.js` for other examples of basic usage.
+files for other examples of basic usage.

 For more advanced examples, check these repositories: